Green Street East Proposal

 Residents’ Association Public Meeting – 20th November 2019

 CRA Communication: Proposal by Chilterns Hills Golf Limited to build 700 to 800 dwellings on Green Street East

 There is much concern locally over the proposed housing development off Green Street.

 Following the recent exhibition at the Golf Club, CRA held a public meeting that was attended by between 80 and 100 residents, to give their views and hear how the process is expected to evolve.
 The feedback we’ve received is that the meeting was useful.
 We are sorry there wasn’t enough room for all who wanted to attend.

 You may be aware that the Green Street site was already being considered as a potential site for development as part of the ‘Local Plan Call for Sites’.
 Your Residents’ Association carried out a full analysis of the issues pertaining to this site, which it provided to TRDC planners this time last year.
-A copy of this analysis can be found on our website through this link.
+A copy of this analysis can be found here.

 Our public meeting asked for more information on the process and timings, so here are brief notes on how we can expect it to proceed and when we should respond.
 All planning applications go through this process, which is governed by predefined rules:

 - There is no value in objecting to Three Rivers District Council (TRDC) until a planning application has been submitted.
 This is because planning officers can only take comments once a formal planning application is received and an official number is allocated.
 This is expected to be in January 2020.